ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/jq-exercises.md

 <youtube id="FSn_38gDvzM"></youtube>

-Serious Programming with jq?!
-A Practical and Purely Functional Programming Language! by Charles Chamberlain:
+Talk at !!Con 2017: *Serious Programming with jq?!
+A Practical and Purely Functional Programming Language*! by Charles Chamberlain:

 <youtube id="https://youtu.be/PS_9pyIASvQ"></youtube>